Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

-Using this property, we can now show that Chung--Lu graphs generated with degree distributions that have a supercubic tail will not contain dense subgraphs.
-Afterwards we will related the general case back to this basic case by coupling.
+We can now show that Chung--Lu graphs generated with degree distributions that have a supercubic or cubic tail will not contain dense subgraphs.
+At this point supercubic and cubic tails seems to behave similarly, we will see in the next section why the bounds that hold for subgraphs in both cases will fail for the cubic case once we lift the result to shallow minors.